Mahmoud-Darweesh/Image-Manipulation/README.md

-# Image/Video to text
+# Image-Manipulation
- Convert a video or image to text
+ Edit images to cool creations

 ## The Introduction: